-Security alerts are the notifications generated by Defender for Cloud and Defender for Cloud plans when threats are identified in your cloud, hybrid, or on-premises environment.
+Security alerts are the notifications generated by Defender for Cloud's workload protection plans when threats are identified in your Azure, hybrid, or multicloud environments.

-- Security alerts are triggered by advanced detections in Defender for Cloud, and are available when you enable enhanced security features.
+- Security alerts are triggered by advanced detections available when you enable Defender plans for specific resource types.

-- Each alert provides details of affected resources, issues, and remediation recommendations.
+- Each alert provides details of affected resources, issues, and remediation steps.

-- Defender for Cloud classifies alerts and prioritizes them by severity in the Defender for Cloud portal.
+- Defender for Cloud classifies alerts and prioritizes them by severity.

-- Alerts can be exported to CSV format, or directly injected into Microsoft Sentinel.
+- Alerts can be exported to CSV format.

 - Defender for Cloud leverages the MITRE Attack Matrix to associate alerts with their perceived intent, helping formalize security domain knowledge.

 How are alerts classified?

-Defender for Cloud assigns a severity to alerts to help you prioritize how you attend to each alert.
-Severity is based on how confident Defender for Cloud is in the:
+Alerts have a severity level assigned to help prioritize how to attend to each alert.
+Severity is based on:

-- Confidence level that there was malicious intent behind the activity that led to the alert
+- The confidence level that there was malicious intent behind the activity that led to the alert